hanorainc/hanora/README.md

-# moonshineandco
+# Hanora
-Splash page for moonshine
+Splash page and preview info for Hanora